-Through this policy, OSHA requires implementing standard emergency procedures, training for usage, maintaining lifts properly, providing the proper personal protection equipment and more.
+Through this aerial lift training, OSHA requires implementing standard emergency procedures, training for usage, maintaining lifts properly, providing the proper personal protection equipment and more.
 These training policies have proven to reduce the likelihood of injury and save employers billions.

 Different Types of Aerial Lifts

 An aerial lift is a device that enables access to hard-to-reach places by lifting a platform into the air.
 These devices give workers temporary access to otherwise inaccessible locations.
 The devices are easy to use and are typically safer to use than ladders and scaffolds.
 These devices are usually powered by electricity, gas, pneumatic or hydraulic systems that power a series of supports, lifting the work platform.

 Common types of aerial work platforms include the cherry picker or bucket truck and the scissor lift.
 These devices are distinguishable by the type of platform used to lift workers.

 The scissor lift is an industrial lift modified for retail and wholesale settings.
 The lift features a platform that rises when the linked, folding supports underneath it draw together, stretching it upward.
 These lifts can reach from 21 to 62 feet above ground.
 In addition to moving horizontally, the lifts can move vertically as well.
 The lifts are typically powered by an electric motor.

 Bucket Trucks and Cherry Pickers